Monitoring Persons Who Are Starting HCV Treatment, Are on Treatment, or Have Completed Antiviral Therapy

 GHB

-H2RA=Histamine H2 Antagonist; PPI=proton pump inhibitor; DHP CCB=dihydropyridine calcium channel blocker; Non-DHP CCB=non dihydropyridine calcium channel blocker.
+H2RA, histamine H2 antagonist; PPI, proton pump inhibitor; DHP CCB, dihydropyridine calcium channel blocker; non-DHP CCB, non-dihydropyridine calcium channel blocker.

 Green indicates coadministration is safe; yellow indicates a dose change or additional monitoring is warranted; and red indicates the combination should be avoided.
 Specific concomitant medications or medication classes with actual or theoretical potential for interaction are listed in the box.

-Routine testing for HCV RNA during treatment is not recommended unless the ALT level fails to decline (when elevated) or there are concerns regarding patient adherence with DAA treatment.
-There are no data to support stopping treatment based on detectable HCV RNA during the first 4 weeks of treatment, or that detectable HCV RNA at this time point signifies medication nonadherence.
+Routine testing for HCV RNA during treatment is not recommended unless the ALT level fails to decline (when elevated) or there are concerns regarding adherence with DAA treatment.
+There are no data to support stopping treatment based on detectable HCV RNA during the first 4 weeks of treatment or that detectable HCV RNA at this time point signifies medication nonadherence.

-Patients being treated with amiodarone should not receive sofosbuvir-based regimens due to risk of life-threatening arrhythmias.
+People being treated with amiodarone should not receive sofosbuvir-based regimens due to risk of life-threatening arrhythmias.
 Because of its long half-life, it is advised that persons should be off amiodarone for at least 6 months before initiating sofosbuvir.
 If the decision is made to start sofosbuvir in this setting, continued vigilance for bradycardia should be exercised.

-Simplified HCV Treatment for Treatment-Naïve Adults
+Simplified HCV Treatment for Treatment-Naive Adults

 Of the 400 participants, 399 initiated sofosbuvir/velpatasvir treatment.
-At entry, 166 (42%) were living with HIV, 34 (9%) had compensated cirrhosis, and 121 (32%) of 374 with HBV panel (HBsAg, anti-HBc, anti-HBs) available had evidence of resolved HBV infection.
-Overall, 379 of the 399 who initiated treatment achieved SVR (95.0%; 95% CI, 92.4-96.7%).
-A total of 14 (4%) of 397 participants reported serious adverse events between treatment initiation and week 28, but none were treatment-related or led to treatment discontinuation or death.
-Because of the possible risk for HBV reactivation that could be fulminant, these HBV-HCV co-infected patients should be excluded.
+At entry, 166 (42%) were living with HIV, 34 (9%) had compensated cirrhosis, and 121 (32%) of 374 with an available HBV panel (HBsAg, anti-HBc, anti-HBs) had evidence of resolved HBV infection.
+Overall, 379 of the 399 who initiated treatment achieved SVR (95.0%; 95% CI 92.4–96.7%).
+A total of 14 (4%) of 397 participants reported serious adverse events between treatment initiation and week 28 but none were treatment-related or led to treatment discontinuation or death (Solomon, 2022).

 Pregnancy and Nursing Mothers